-Gone with the wind: DJ’s chance to catch Koepka
+Gone with the wind: DJ’s chance to catch Koepka at PGA

 It didn’t because his main competition, Dustin Johnson, had just as much trouble keeping his ball in play down the stretch.

 Johnson was within one stroke of his close friend after a birdie on No. 15, a hole he birdied all four rounds.
-The 3 added significant tension to what had looked like a runaway win by Koepka.
-Until Koepka’s seven-shot lead and the way he was mastering the course disappeared in a flurry of bogeys on the back nine after a birdie at No. 10.
+The 3 he shot added significant tension to what had looked like a runaway win by Koepka — until Koepka’s seven-shot lead and the way he was mastering the course disappeared in a flurry of bogeys on the back nine after a birdie at No. 10.

 Two of the longest and strongest players on the PGA Tour struggled mightily with the swirling winds that at times reached 20 mph in some spots.